toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 }
 ```

-These two groups look pretty similar but they are connecting different user groups and resources.
+These two groups look similar but they are connecting different user groups and resources.
 The first role (db12ffe9...) is for the admin user: it connects the admin's user group with the resource group that specifies all resources.
 The other role is for the example user.

 ### 3.3.5 Recap